qwertyuu/go-ur/README.md

 }
 ```

+Notes:

-my_pawn_positions and enemy_pawn_positions are position that reprensent the index of the path for the player (0 to 13 inclusive for both).
+- my_pawn_positions and enemy_pawn_positions are position that reprensent the index of the path for the player (0 to 13 inclusive for both).
 They are NOT absolute board positions
+- "my" refers to the bot's point of view in this case (my_pawn_positions means the pawn positions of the bot, enemy is the other player)

 TODO:
 - run tournament in goroutines